-The large majority of the readers of this blog do not need to be told that a false gospel, gutted of a call to genuine faith and repentance, is the abuser’s great ally.
-This “gospel,” which the Apostle Paul says is no gospel at all (Galatians 1), only produces nominal Christians, meaning that they are Christian in name only.
+The large majority of the readers of this blog do not need to be told that a false Gospel, gutted of a call to genuine faith and repentance, is the abuser’s great ally.
+This “Gospel”, which the Apostle Paul says is no Gospel at all (Galatians 1), only produces nominal Christians, meaning that they are Christian in name only.
 Survivor after survivor will tell their stories of how their abuser hides in the pews, playing the role of “Christian” and enjoying the affirmation of his fellow church members.
-Where a false gospel is preached, false Christians are produced, and an environment that is ripe for the practice of evil is cultivated.
-Sadly, we must admit that such a false gospel is widely preached in our churches today, as it has been for decades now.
+Where a false Gospel is preached, false Christians are produced, and an environment that is ripe for the practice of evil is cultivated.
+Sadly, we must admit that such a false Gospel is widely preached in our churches today, as it has been for decades now.

 As I have completed reading through J.I.
-Packer’s introduction to John Owen’s great “The Death of Death in the Death of Christ,” I found that Packer gave one of the best answers to the ages old question, “What must I do to be saved?” that I have ever heard.
+Packer’s introduction to John Owen’s great The Death of Death in the Death of Christ, I found that Packer gave one of the best answers to the ages old question, “What must I do to be saved?” that I have ever heard.
 Here it is.
 Mark it down well.
 How does a pastor deal with an abuser in his church?
-Put the real gospel of Jesus Christ right in front of him and call him to obey it, as Christ does.
+Put the real Gospel of Jesus Christ right in front of him and call him to obey it, as Christ does.

-NOTE: Let me make just one caveat regarding the phrase I have underlined in the following quote regarding being in fellowship with other believers.
-As we have already noted and as most of our readers know full well from hard firsthand experience, abusers love to fake repentance.
+Note: Let me make just one caveat regarding the phrase I have bolded in the following quote regarding being in fellowship with other believers.
+As we have already noted and as most of our readers know full well from hard first-hand experience, abusers love to fake repentance.
 And we have called upon pastors and churches to exclude the abuser from the church if the victim is in that church.
 We need to provide a safe environment for victims.
 So it may well be necessary for a church to tell the abuser who is claiming repentance to seek fellowship elsewhere, with full disclosure to the leadership of the other church as to his history of abuse.
 Hint: A truly repentant person will not object to this!

 Ok, with that qualification, here is the quote from Packer:

-And to the further question still, ‘How am I to go about believing on Christ and repenting, if I have no natural ability to do these things?’, it answers: look to Christ, speak to Christ, cry to Christ, just as you are; confess your sin, your impenitence, your unbelief, and cast yourself on his mercy; ask him to give you a new heart, working in you true repentance and firm faith; ask him to take away your evil heart of unbelief and to write his law within you, that you may never henceforth stray from him.
-Turn to him and trust him as best you can, and pray for grace to turn and trust more thoroughly; use the means of grace expectantly, looking to Christ to draw near to you as you seek to draw near to him; watch, pray, and read and hear God’s word, worship and commune with God’s people, and so continue till you know in yourself beyond doubt that you are indeed a changed being, a penitent believer, and the new heart which you desired has been put within you.
+And to the further question still: how am I to go about believing on Christ and repenting, if I have no natural ability to do these things? it answers: look to Christ, speak to Christ, cry to Christ, just as you are; confess your sin, your impenitence, your unbelief, and cast yourself on His mercy; ask Him to give you a new heart, working in you true repentance and firm faith; ask Him to take away your evil heart of unbelief and to write His law within you, that you may never henceforth stray from Him.
+Turn to Him and trust Him as best you can, and pray for grace to turn and trust more thoroughly; use the means of grace expectantly, looking to Christ to draw near to you as you seek to draw near to Him; watch, pray, and read and hear God’s word, worship and commune with God’s people, and so continue till you know in yourself beyond doubt that you are indeed a changed being, a penitent believer, and the new heart which you desired has been put within you.
 The emphasis in this advice is on the need to call upon Christ directly, as the very first step.

-Let not conscience make you linger,
+“Let not conscience make you linger,